display-jesse/me/README.md

 # hello
 ![QR code link](./img/CV.png)
-This document was written using bootstrap
+This document was written using bootstrap. the template for the webpage was found at getbootstrap.com for information on the components please see the components section under documentation